clarkedb/grift/README.md

 When developing, to install Grift whith your changes onto your local machine, run `bundle exec rake install` .
 To release a new version, update the version number in `version.rb` , and then run `bundle exec rake release` , which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+### Docs

+The docs are generated using YARD.
+To build the docs, first `gem install yard`.
+Then run `yardoc` to build the new docs.
+This is always done before a release to update the docs that get published and made available with the gem.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at [clarkedb/grift](https://github.com/clarkedb/grift).
 Before submitting a pull request, see [CONTRIBUTING](.github/CONTRIBUTING.md).